Kumenan: Government

 Yuge has a mayor-council form of government with a directly elected mayor and a unicameral town council of eight members.
 Kumenan, collectively with the town of Misaki, contributes one member to the Okayama Prefectural Assembly.
 In terms of national politics, the town is part of the Okayama 3rd district of the lower house of the Diet of Japan.

 Economy

 The main industry in the area is agriculture.
 The main crops are rice, fruit trees such as pears and grapes, leaf tobacco, and poultry farming.

 Education

-Kumenan has three public elementary school and one public junior high school operated by the town government.
+Kumenan has three public elementary schools and one public junior high school operated by the town government.
 The town does not have a high school.
 Okayama Prefecture operates one special education school for the handicapped.